Minhtrong360/truyencuaban/README.md

 ## Conclusion

-The Reading Stories Web Application provides a platform for users to read and share stories.
+The TruyenCuaBan Web Application provides a platform for users to read and share stories.
 With a clean and intuitive interface, users can easily browse, read, and write stories.